Larasify/typepilled/README.md

 - [ ] make a chat for game room

 - [x] on socket disconnect on the client after a while redirect them back to the multiplayer page [ ] maybe add a delay of 4-5 seconds before redirecting them back to the multiplayer page

+- [ ] punctuation and number tags on leaderboards